Integrating an E-Commerce Site with Inventory Management System

 - Shipping methods/options

-- Sales orders from website and phone/email/outside sales
+- Sales orders from website, phone/email/and outside sales

 - Purchase orders